sumedha3111/Chipp/README.md

 # Crop Prediction

-The model recommends a crop that is best suitable at a particular month based on few environmental conditions.
-We have used linear regression to do so.
+A machine learning model implemented in developing a crop production recommendation system.
+With this, farmers will be able to predict which crop to grow with respect to the fertility of the soil and based on few environmental conditions using linear regression algorithm.